I have something to confess.

 Then 30 came and went and I realized: shit, I should probably do something with my life now.
 If I’m going to be around for a while, I might as well make my time here worth it.
 And from that day forward, I chose a different way of being.
 It’s been quite a long road even getting to this point because I was never really consistent.

 You see, when I was in my 20s, I was always in survival mode, and in a constant state of fight or flight… mostly flight.
 If there was one thing I ever did consistently, it was fleeing to safety every chance I got.
 By the time I hit 30, I was so exhausted and burnt out from running away from all my problems, that I finally decided to give up and admit defeat.
-That was when I suddenly realized my darkest truth: It was time for me to be a grown up.
+That was when I suddenly realized my darkest truth: It was time for me to grow up.

 I started thinking about who I used to be, who I’ve become and who I’m still becoming.The fundamental difference between who I am now and who I want to be tomorrow lies in one of two basic choices we all have available to us each and every day.